Somebody Knows Why… Somebody Knows

 Is This The End Of Feminist Action Movies?

-But it won’t be a hit either.
+But it will flop.
 It will either fail to break even or barely break even.

 Warner Bros might even spin up the requisite unnecessary, face-saving sequel but for all intents and purposes, it is over.